zjfong/giffaw/README.md

 2. Test the API out in your browser!
 	- Go to http://api.giphy.com/v1/gifs/search?q=cats&api_key=dc6zaTOxFJmzC.
 This is the API request for the search term `cats`.
 	- What do you see?
 It's a JSON Object!
-But it looks like a mess!
-	- Add the JSONView plugin to Chrome.
-Find it [here](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
-Now refresh the API link above.
-Not such a mess anymore...
+If you have the JSONView Chrome plugin the JSON should look pretty.
+If you don't have it yet, download it [here](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).

 3. Clone this project.
 We first want to write jQuery that returns and `console.log()`s that same object we saw when we opened the API in our browser.
-BUT HOW DO I AJAX!!??
+BUT HOW DO I USE AJAX!!??
 	- Look at this example of an `$.ajax` request:
 	```js
 	$.ajax({